Show by Label

 In the picture below you can see my wiring on the back of the front panel.

 To connect to the rotary encoder, I used a ready-made and assembled wire-harness that I purchased in different pin sizes.
 Here I’m using a 5-pin version.
-On the rotary encoder itself, I bridged the middle of the 3-pin connector which is GND to one of the switch pins.
+On the rotary encoder itself, I bridged the middle of the 3-pin connector which is GND to one of the two switch pins.
 The VCC pin of the connector is not used.
 It is there in case you have a rotary encoder with a debounce circuit that needs power.
 The firmware works well enough with the rotary encoder without hardware decoding support.

 The main power leads for the DUT are heavy duty and I used so called car connectors to make it easy to mount them.
 Make sure they can handle 10A.